 Erin founded CubaConnect in August 2018, as a travel and translation company with a focus on the arts and entrepreneurship in Latin America.
-From 2011-2018, Erin was associate director at the David Rockefeller Center for Latin American Studies at Harvard University.
-Erin translated the best-selling political memoir Prisoner of Pinochet: My Year in a Chilean Concentration Camp (University of Wisconsin Press, 2017) by former minister Sergio Bitar, and she is co-editor with Merilee S. Grindle of Reflections on Memory and Democracy (Harvard University Press, 2016).
-She was production liaison and translator of the documentary film Los Cubanos de Harvard/The Harvard Cubans (2017).
+Erin was associate director at the David Rockefeller Center for Latin American Studies at Harvard University for nearly a decade, including managing the Cuba Studies Program from 2014 to 2018.
+Erin has translated many books and articles and she is co-editor of three volumes on the topic of historical memory.
+Her translation of a selection of over 100 poems by Juana Rosa Pita (b.
+1939, Havana) is forthcoming from Song Bridge Press in summer 2021.
+She was production liaison and translator of the documentary film Los Cubanos de Harvard/The Harvard Cubans (2017) and has subtitled two other films.
 Erin first traveled to Cuba in 2002 as an International Relations student at Wellesley College.
 She holds a Certificate in English-Spanish Translation from the University of Massachusetts-Boston, and an EdM in International Education Policy from the Harvard Graduate School of Education.

 MIRIAM PSYCHAS (November 2018 & April 2019 trips)

-Miriam currently resides in Bogotá, Colombia, where she works in education, development, and social entrepreneurship before entering a master's degree program in international studies at University of Notre Dame in fall 2019.
+Miriam is completing a master's degree program in international studies at University of Notre Dame.
+Previously, Miriam resided in Bogotá, Colombia, where she worked in education, development, and social entrepreneurship.
 In 2014 and 2015, she was the resident director of Harvard College’s study abroad program in Havana.
 In 2016 she worked at the Center for Democracy in the Americas in Washington, through which she helped organize and lead nearly a dozen cultural and political delegations to the island.

 CLAUDIA CRUZ LEO (Spanish-English translation)